 You can access this through the myGov website using your Medicare online account (Medicare linked service), or by calling the AIR on 1800 653 809 (note that it may take up to 14 days to be sent in the mail).
 Anyone over the age of 14 years needs to request their own Immunisation History Statement and they can also set-up their own Medicare linked service.

-Please note, your Immunisation History Statement may not have your complete record, as it does not keep record of vaccines provided by school programs.
-What it will have recorded:
+Please note, your Immunisation History Statement may not have your complete record, as it does not keep records of childhood or adult vaccines before a certain date.

 It’s up to the vaccination provider to put your vaccines on the AIR.
 It’s a good idea to remind them to do so.

-The Australian government recommends that all eligible Australia’s receive the seasonal influenza (flu) vaccine.
-This is because vaccination is the best way to protect yourself from catching the flu.
+The Australian government recommends that all eligible Australians receive the seasonal influenza (flu) vaccine every year.
+This is because vaccination is a simple and effective way to protect yourself from catching the flu.